METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 3. Under UgandaEMR select "Restore UgandaEMR Database".
 This will launch a popup window.
 4. In the Popup window Click install.
 This gives  you a place to browse for a database you wish to restore.
 5. Select the Database file then click open.
 A dialogue will appear showing the database you have selected
-6. Click okay and a cmd promopt widnow will show. after it closes, the database will be restored.
+6. Click okay.
+At this point cmd promopt widnow will show and close after the database has been restored.

 #### Improving Restore Speed